tartley/belter/README.md

 * bodies are rendered as an outline, with a black interior
 * keys to control ship
 * copy stuff back into project template
+* executable
+* github release
+* e2e test of building executable and running it in self-test mode

 * Install colout from origin using pip's git syntax.
   Hmmm, doesn't work,